An Evolutionary Theory for the Variability Hypothesis: Empirical Evidence

 \section{Empirical Evidence}

 Recall that the variability hypothesis pertains to general traits in animal species with male and female sexes, and is a general hypothesis that clearly does not apply to every trait in every sexually dimorphic species.
-The past quarter century has produced much new empirical evidence on the variability hypothesis in different contexts, and the following are direct excerpts from such studies, most of which refer to humans.
-These are grouped alphabetically by: primary studies with findings that are consistent with the variability hypothesis; primary studies with findings inconsistent with the hypothesis; primary studies with findings that are mixed; and meta-analyses of studies on the variability hypothesis.
+This century has already produced much new empirical evidence on the variability hypothesis in different contexts, and the following are direct excerpts from a representative selection of such studies, most of which refer to humans.
+These are grouped chronologically first by primary studies with findings that support the variability hypothesis, and then by primary studies that do not support greater male variability, and finally, those that are mixed.
+(Note: Readers are welcome to suggest additional references.)

 {\Alph{section}}